Josephine and Raymond

 Josephine and I standing next to the surprise, A new computer!
 The USS Goblin sends out the message, MISSION ACOMPLISHED!

-Pictured above is from February 2006, I delivered a Macintosh to replace their old Mac that fizzled out on them.
+Pictured above is from February 2006, I delivered a rebuilt and upgraded Macintosh to replace their old Mac that fizzled out on them.
 Plus I set it up on a wheeled cart so it can be wheeled to rooms for the children too ill to go to the playroom.

 Many Computer systems donated were rebuilt by www.ussgoblin.com from units supplied by Critical Reach. and from contributions from the listeners of Monica Crowley's weekend radio show on WABC AM77 in New York and The Lee Rodgers morning Radio show on KSFO 560 in San Francisco.
 Further contributions and thanks to the members at The Nuge Board at Ted Nugent's website.